Complete blood count: Reference ranges

 The complete blood count is interpreted by comparing the output to reference ranges, which represent the results found in 95% of apparently healthy people.
 Based on a statistical normal distribution, the tested samples' ranges vary with sex and age.

 On average, adult females have lower hemoglobin, hematocrit, and red blood cell count values than males; the difference lessens, but is still present, after menopause.
 CBC results for children and newborn babies differ from those of adults.
 Newborns' hemoglobin, hematocrit, and red blood cell count are extremely high to compensate for low oxygen levels in the womb and the high proportion of fetal hemoglobin, which is less effective at delivering oxygen to tissues than mature forms of hemoglobin, inside their red blood cells.
 The MCV is also increased, and the white blood cell count is elevated with a preponderance of neutrophils.
 The red blood cell count and related values begin to decline shortly after birth, reaching their lowest point at about two months of age and increasing thereafter.
 The red blood cells of older infants and children are smaller, with a lower MCH, than those of adults.
-In the pediatric white blood cell differential, lymphocytes often outnumber neutrophils, while in adults neutrophils predominate.
+In the paediatric white blood cell differential, lymphocytes often outnumber neutrophils, while in adults neutrophils predominate.

 Other differences between populations may affect the reference ranges: for example, people living at higher altitudes have higher hemoglobin, hematocrit, and RBC results, and people of African heritage have lower white blood cell counts on average.
 The type of analyzer used to run the CBC affects the reference ranges as well.
 Reference ranges are therefore established by individual laboratories based on their own patient populations and equipment.